billypoke/feddscore/README.md

 * `/dashboard` is the default route and determines the page to show based on the internal state of the application.
 The function `DashboardController@getCurrent` does the following when determining which page to show

-    * If the current year has competitions in it, then the page shown is based on the current date
+    * If the current year has competitions in it, then the page shown is:
-        * If Design Day is currently happening, the repeater is shown
+        * If today is Design Day, the repeater is shown
-        * If Design Day has yet to happen, the advertisement is shown
+        * If Design Day has not occured this year, the advertisement is shown
-        * If Design Day has already happened, the final scores are shown
+        * If Design Day has occured this year, the final scores are shown
-    * If the current year does NOT have competitions, the hall of fame page is shown
+    * If the current year does NOT have competitions, the hall of fame page from the previous year is shown

 * `/dashboard/{year}/blah` will override this behavior to show a specific view, where `blah` is one of:
-    * `advert`: show the advertisement for the current year
+    * `advert`: show the advertisement for the CURRENT year
-    * `repeater`: show the repeater for the provided year.
-NOTE: Will only show competitions that are `active`
+    * `hall-of-fame`: show the placing scores for the PROVIDED year
-    * `final`: show the final scores for the provided year
+    * `final`: show all scores for the PROVIDED year
-    * `hall-of-fame`: hide the non-placing scores with a css/jquery expander

-    NOTE: `advert` and `repeater` are less useful outside the current year, since `advert` ignores the provided year and `repeater` only shows `active` competitions, and the `admin` page only edits the current year's competitions.
-This means that database edits would be required to show a previous year's repeater after the fact.

 * `/admin` is the administrative interface for adding, removing, and editing teams and competitions for the current year
-    * NOTE: This route is protected by Shibboleth, but there is currently no access list for it

 * `/competition/{id}` is the page that show when editing a competition, it should not be accessed directly, but through the `/admin` route above
-    * NOTE: This route is also protected by Shibboleth, with the same caveat

 ## Install